How Much Electricity Does a Window AC Use?

 iv) How much power does window AC use per hour?

-Power usage of a window AC largely depends on it’s size.
-From a general standpoint, a window AC uses between 900 and 1440 watts per hour.
+The power consumption of a window AC is mostly determined by its size.
+In general, a window AC consumes between 900 and 1440 watts per hour.

 v) How much power does window AC use in 1 day?

-A medium sized AC uses about 900 watts of electricity.
-Supposing the AC is on for 8 hours a day, it will consume about 15kW of electricity.
-(One kilowatt (kW) is 1,000 Watts (W).
+A medium-sized AC consumes around 900 watts of power.
+Assuming the AC is turned on for 8 hours a day, it will consume approximately 15 kW of power.
+(One kilowatt (kW) equals 1,000 watts (W).

 The Bottom Line